emarkproject/eMark/README.md

 # Deutsche eMark [DEM] #

 ### Version 2.1.0 ###
-  The obsolete Alert System was removed and deactivated, as it represented a central point of failure.
+  - The obsolete Alert System was removed and deactivated, as it represented a central point of failure.
+  - Added DNS Seeders (fixes #86)
+  - fixed bug preventing setting a tranaction comment via RPC (fixes #81)
+  - made code compilation compatible with newer Linux versions including Ubuntu 22.04

 ### Version 2.0.1 ###
   A vulnerability introduced in version 1.3 was exploited and wreaked havoc in the DEM-blockchain.